-I kept hearing about Robert Greene’s infamous note card system.
+I kept hearing about Robert Greene’s note card system.
 Mostly from Ryan Holiday describing his own personal method, which he formulated during his time apprenticing under Robert Greene.

 The more I heard about the system, the more I became obsessed with it.